vrobweis/WeisVincent-Code/P0 Prep/P0 Requirements.md

 * Exception Handling
 * Input validation
 * Logging
-* At least 10 unit tests
+* At least 10 unit tests // focus on testing data access and services (Business Logic)
-* Data should be persisted, (no data should be hard coded)
+* Data should be persistent, (no data should be hard coded)
     * Look into serializing your data and storing them on files
 * Code should have xml documentation